 So the force put forward a revised list of conditions for the licensing committee to agree.

-Solicitor Peter Durbin, acting on behalf of Netherton, argued over a condition to cover up 'private parts' at all times and deny dancers from wearing or removing transparent clothing.
-There are other establishments in this city which do not
+Peter Durbin, acting on behalf of Netherton, argued over a condition to cover up 'private parts' at all times and deny dancers from wearing or removing transparent clothing.
+There are other establishments in this city which do not have these rules,

 The councillors agreed to remove the clause about revealing private parts.